-The Midtown Greenway is a pedestrian path running 5.7 miles from one side of Minneapolis to the other (east to west).
-It has multiple lanes separating the walkers/runners from cyclist/rollers.
+The many uses of the Midtown Greenway is great for anyone passing through Minneapolis without a car.
+It is a pedestrian path running 5.7 miles from one side of Minneapolis to the other (east to west).
+It has multiple lanes separating the walkers/runners from cyclist/rollers for many uses of the Midtown Greenway.

 This route is automobile free other than a few cross streets that run in between it.
 Look out for stop signs alerting you of any upcoming car traffic.